Coca-Cola: The Future Room Exhibition

 The intent was to elevate the partnership between brand and venue, and to position Coca-Cola as culturally fluent rather than purely commercial.

-What to steal for your next immersive brand experience
+Design cues for your next immersive brand experience

 • Choose a format that matches the venue.
 In cultural spaces, experience and craft beat messaging density.